Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Extreme picky eating and Avoidant Restrictive Food Intake Disorder (ARFID) are situations when adding protein powder may help a child meet their protein requirements.

-When kids eliminate food groups, avoid various protein foods, or don’t eat enough calories, it can impact their growth and development.
+When kids eliminate food groups, avoid various types of protein, or don’t eat enough calories, they may not get adequate protein intake from their diet, and this may negatively impact their growth and development.

-Protein powder may help fill in the gaps.
+A protein powder may fill in the gaps.

 Young Athletes

-Whether sedentary or active, your child is growing and needs protein.
+Whether sedentary or active, your child is growing and needs the different amino acids found in protein foods, especially the essential amino acids, to develop normally.

-If you have an athlete at home, they’ll need more protein than the average child to repair muscle after exercise and cover their needs for muscle growth.
+If you have an athlete at home, they’ll need more protein than the average child who is not active to repair muscle after exercise and cover their needs for muscle growth.

-If your busy teen athlete needs to eat more quality protein foods throughout the day, supplementing the diet with a protein shake may help.
+Of course, it’s possible to get quality protein from food.
+However, teen boys taking part in rigorous activity may have higher protein needs and this can be challenging to meet from whole foods.
+If your busy teen athlete needs to eat more quality protein foods throughout the day, supplementing the diet with a protein shake or incorporating protein powder into food may help.

 Plant-based diets are growing in popularity, especially among pre-teens and teens.

-The biggest concern I hear from parents is that their kids won’t get enough iron and protein without meat.
+The biggest concern I hear from parents is that their kids won’t get enough iron and protein without meat or other animal products.

-But a balanced vegetarian diet which includes sources of vitamin C can meet the nutrients kids need.
+A balanced vegetarian diet which includes sources of vitamin C can improve the absorption of iron and help kids meet their nutrient needs.

 If your child follows a vegan diet, it may take a little more planning to ensure they’re eating critical nutrients, including B12, vitamin D, calcium, and iron.